frankchang1000/boovie/README.md

 “Over-the-shoulder shot, A young man watches as the couple stands in the heart of the lavish mansion, their backs to him, their faces lost in the moment.
 He watches them, his face clouded with a mix of sadness and concern.
 The scene is lit by a soft, warm light, casting a gentle glow on their faces.
 The camera slowly zooms in on the young man's face, revealing a mix of emotions - confusion, worry, and a hint of frustration.
 The film uses a gritty, realistic style, capturing the emotional turmoil of the moment.
 The mood is one of unease and growing suspicion.”
 ```

 Runway’s Gen3-Alpha-Turbo API requires an input image along with text input.
 As such, we took the scene description and prompted Gemini Imagen to generate a starting scene for the shot.
-Both the image and the script line is passed to Gen3-Alpha-Turbo.
+Both the image and the script line are passed to Gen3-Alpha-Turbo.
 Currently, Gen3-Alpha-Turbo is limited to 5 second videos so we conduct this process 6 times to make 6 clips (to create a 30-second trailer).

-We also carefully prompted Gemini to 6 short captions for each of the summary parts to be used in the final movie trailer.
+We also carefully prompted Gemini to generate 6 short captions for each of the summary parts to be used in the final movie trailer.
 The raw text for this was converted into a .srt, which is the standard format for captions – it looks like the following:

 ```srt
 1